tenet-ac-za/safire.ac.za-website/content/safire/news/safire-transition-plan.md

 url: /safire/news/safire-transition-plan/
 ---

 SAFIRE is in the process of transitioning, both in architecture (from full-mesh to hub-and-spoke) and governance (from the SCA to TENET).
-The purpose of this post is to provide more detail on the transitional arrangements.<!-- more -->
+The purpose of this post is to provide more detail on the transitional arrangements.<!--more-->

 ## 1. Change freeze